- The Newton family

 SRAM cards are said to only work if they are 4 MB or smaller.

-It is believed that you need Newton OS 2.x to use flash cards bigger than 4 MB, however it appears to be wrong at least with the Intel Series II+ in a MP100: Harri Hohteri email@example.com succeeded in using such a card in his MP2100, his MP130 and his MP100.
+It is believed that you need Newton OS 2.x to use flash cards bigger than 4 MB, however it appears to be wrong at least with the Intel Series II+ in a MessagePad 100.
+Harri Hohteri succeeded in using such a card in his MessagePad 2100, MessagePad 130, and MessagePad 100.

-It is believed that Series II+ only work in 2.x models, but Harri Hohteri’s 40 MB card works in his MP100.
+It is believed that Series II+ only work in 2.x models.
+However, once again Harri Hohteri reported that his 40 MB card works in a MessagePad 100.

 The maximum size limit has been said to be 4 MB, 32 MB, or any other value.
 Apparently, there is no size limit but the linear cards limit (64 MB), however nobody reported to have been able (or unable) to use a 64 MB card.
 If you do, please contact us.

-Intel and AMD are technologies and most of the time suppliers of the chips, not brands.
-Therefore Intel cards can be sold under different brand names (Apple for example ;-).
-You can identify them by their part number:
+Intel and AMD are suppliers of the chips used in these cards.
+Therefore Intel cards are sold under different brand names.
+You can identify them by their model numbers: